LLC Tax Rate in California – Freelancers Guide

 As someone who’ is taxed like a sole proprietor, no tax is withheld from your pay.
 This means you’re required to prepay your taxes in advance throughout the year.

 These tax payments are known as estimated taxes.
-As the name implies, you have to estimate how much money you’ll make during the year, and pay enough to cover the income and self-employment tax you’ll owe.
+As the name implies, you have to estimate how much money you’ll make during the year, and pay enough to cover the tax liability of the income and self-employment tax you’ll owe.

 If you estimate wrong and pay too little you’ll be hit with a penalty.
 However, you can avoid the penalty if you pay at least as much as you paid the prior year (110% as much if you earned more than $150,000).